 With the Graduate Certificate in Arts (Security Studies), you can take security studies without completing a second bachelor’s degree.

 Our world provides numerous complex and multifaceted challenges to security.
-These include traditional interstate conflict, the threat of the spread of nuclear weapons, disputes linked to religious differences, control and exploitation of scarce resources, and the impact of globalisation and environmental change.
+These include traditional interstate conflict and the threat of the spread of nuclear weapons.
+They include disputes linked to religious differences and control and exploitation of scarce resources and the impact of globalisation and environmental change.

 Management of threats to security is an important dimension of government and public policy.
 If you‘re interested in local and global security issues, Massey’s Graduate Certificate in Arts will give you knowledge in this area.

 Security studies is a fast-growing field, and entry-level positions increasingly require a qualification.
-This graduate certificate will prepare you for roles that are integral to the safety of New Zealand and the globe.
+This programme will prepare you for roles that are integral to the safety of New Zealand and the globe.

 Massey offers New Zealand’s only specialist education in security studies.
-It examines security challenges such as biosecurity, conflict resolution and cyber-crime at community and government levels.
+It examines security challenges such as biosecurity.
+It also looks at conflict resolution and cyber-crime at community and government levels.
 You’ll develop broad and transferable critical thinking skills.
 You may also have the opportunity to do an internship with government agencies such as Customs or the New Zealand Police.

 Our lecturers have professional and academic experience.
-Our courses are nationally and internationally respected, scholarly and career-focussed, and well-connected with potential employers.
+Our courses are respected, scholarly and career-focussed, and well-connected with potential employers.
 The programme is designed in collaboration with an advisory board of New Zealand’s top defence and security officials.

-With a Graduate Certificate in Arts (Security Studies) you’ll graduate in high demand.
+With a Graduate Certificate in Arts (Security Studies) you’ll be in high demand after you graduate.

 By learning how people, property and information are protected, you can prepare for a career that’s challenging, rewarding and will help make the world a safer place.
 Knowledge of security can be applied to a range of professions and vocations such as: